cyclops-k8s/ansible-kubernetes/test/readme.md

 Inter-vm networking is handled with the socket device driver using a multicast address.

-Each VM is given 4 gigs of memory and 2 cpu's.
+Each VM is given 4 GB of memory and 2 cpu's.

 ### `install.sh`